NixOS/nixpkgs/pkgs/by-name/ca/calamares-nixos-extensions/src/README.md

 *exec*  phase) and a Python job module (no UI, runs in the *exec* phase).

+- [filekeeper](modules/filekeeper/CMakeLists.txt) is a C++ **job** module to copy files from the host (live) system to the target system at the end of installation, like logfiles.
+(This module is made obsolete by the *preservefiles* module included with Calamares proper)
+- [freebsddisk](modules/freebsddisk/CMakeLists.txt) is a C++ **view**
+  module with a QML-based UI.
+It has no actual functionality, and serves as a test that view modules can be built out-of-tree.
+- [slowpython](modules/slowpython/module.desc) is a Python **job**
+  module that just serves to slow down an installation by delaying a configurable (default 30 seconds) amount of time.

 ### CMake Preparation

 The single macro `calamares_add_module_subdirectory()`